helm/helm-2to3/README.md

   -h, --help     help for move
 ```

+It will migrate:
+- Chart starters
+- Repositories
+- Plugins
+*Note:* Please check that all Helm v2 plugins work fine with the Helm v3, and remove not working ones.

 For migration it uses default Helm v2 home and v3 config and data folders.
 To override those folders you need to set environment variables `HELM_V2_HOME, `HELM_V3_CONFIG` and `HELM_V3_DATA`:

 ```console